Skip to main content

 How to Learn Vibe Coding: The Operating Model

-The Vibecademy operating model is four loops:
+The Vibecademy vibe coding workflow is four loops:

 • Spec in.
 Write a structured prompt — goals, constraints, acceptance criteria, files in scope.
 Spec-driven prompting replaces freeform chat.